Conservation News

 Brazil is home to a vast, but overlooked, tropical savanna called the Cerrado.

-This sprawling patchwork of open grassland and scattered woodlands covers almost a quarter of the country — an area about the size of Greenland — providing habitat for 1,200 mammals, birds and reptiles and 6,000 plant species.
+This sprawling patchwork of open grassland and scattered woodlands covers almost a quarter of the country — an area about the size of Greenland — providing habitat for 1,200 mammals, birds and reptiles and about 12,000 plant species.
 Among its remarkable wildlife are giant anteaters, maned wolves, armadillos and brilliantly colored macaws.

 In one corner of southwestern Brazil, a project designed by a sustainable timber operator, BTG Pactual Timberland Investment Group (TIG), and supported by Conservation International, is breathing new life into the savanna.